cjuhlin/devcor-notes/docs/Software Development and Design/Database.md

 ### Availability

-Every request receives a (non error) response, without guarantee that it contains the most recent write.
+Every request receives a (non-error) response, without a guarantee that it contains the most recent write.

 ### Partition tolerance